scas-mdd/ccfinderx-core/README.md

 ==============

 This is a clone of [CCFinderX][1] that has the settings to build with autoconf on a Linux machine.
-Actually this is a clone of a clone.
-I've cloned this from [gpoo/ccfinderx][2].
+Actually this is a clone of a clone from [gpoo/ccfinderx][2].

 I've split [gpoo/ccfinderx][2] into two separate projects.
 This is the core and do not need java, and there is the [ccfinderx-gui][3].
 The gui is not working